-Only costs that will be incurred for recharge center operations may be included in the rates.
+Only costs that will be incurred for service center operations may be included in the rates.

-Recharge centers have the option of not including all costs in the rates.
-However, costs not included should be transferred off the recharge center operating budget to a non-federal budget, such as a reserve budget or departmental budget.
+Service centers have the option of not including all costs in the rates.
+However, costs not included should be transferred off the service center operating budget to a non-federal budget, such as a reserve budget or departmental budget.

 Unallowable costs per the Uniform Guidance should not be charged to the operating account or included in the rates to federal users.